heimskr/game3/PROTOCOL.md

 	- `i32` Realm ID
 	- `...` Tile Entity Data

-15. **StartPlayerMovement**: tells the server to start moving the player in a given direction.
+15. **Start Player Movement**: tells the server to start moving the player in a given direction.

 	- `u8` Direction